Black Fly Control

 What are Black Flies?

 • Black flies are between 5 and 15 millimeters long with short legs and large eyes.
-The males eat nectar and are attracted to waste, while females feed off of blood and lay their eggs in running water.
+The males eat nectar and are attracted to waste, while females feed off blood and lay their eggs in running water.

 How To Get Rid of Black Flies?